Sailors plan to remember 2000 terrorist attack on USS Cole

 NORFOLK, Va. — The U.S. Navy in Virginia is holding a remembrance of the deadly attack on the USS Cole guided-missile destroyer.

-Current and former crew members as well as friends and family plan to gather Friday in an auditorium on Naval Station Norfolk.
+Current and former crew members as well as friends and family plan to gather Friday in an auditorium at Naval Station Norfolk.

 The commander of U.S. Fleet Forces Command, Adm.
 Christopher Grady, will be Friday’s keynote speaker.
 He served as the Cole’s commanding officer in 2003 and 2004.